While Doug Baldwin makes presence felt on sidelines Tyler Lockett does his best to replace him on the field

 The game was the second Baldwin has missed with a partially torn MCL suffered in the opener at Denver, and the first he had to watch from the sidelines, having not made the trip to Chicago last Monday.

-Lockett said that Baldwin is having a tough time dealing with not being able to play — he had suited up for 89 straight games dating to Oct.
+Lockett said Baldwin is having a tough time with not being able to play — he had suited up for 89 straight games dating to Oct.
 28, 2012, prior to sitting out last week, the fourth-longest active streak for any receiver in the NFL.

 “It’s hard (for him) right now,’’ Lockett said.
 “But he’s trying to give everything that he can to be able to help us be successful’’